Charles Morison

-Charles Bruce Morison KC (1861 – 6 January 1920), known by his first name and referred to as C. B. Morison in contemporary sources, was a New Zealand barrister.
+Charles Bruce Morison KC (1861 – 6 January 1920), known by his first name and referred to as C. B. Morison in contemporary sources, was a New Zealand barrister and politician.
 He stood in two elections around the turn of the century in the Otaki electorate and was later active with the Reform Party.

 Early life and political ambitions

 Morison was born in 1861 in Elgin, Scotland.
 His family emigrated to New Zealand when he was a boy.
 He received his education at Nelson College.